-Pictured above: Students gather around the mound.
+ABOVE: Students gather around the Mound.
 (File Photo)

 Four and a half weeks.
 There are four and half weeks of classes left for the fall semester until finals.
 That means roughly one more month of studying, homework, classes, and extracurricular activities until we can all join each other in breathing a collective sigh of relief.

 For now, we’re at the awkward part of the semester between coasting and putting our noses to the grindstone to get to the end.

 We’ve made it through midterms, homecoming and Halloween, so what is next?
 For many, this thought may be overwhelming.
 Classes you vowed to attend religiously now come second to the snooze button, because who can deny the importance of sleep?
 But maybe if you hit that snooze button a few more times you’ll wake up just in time for finals, just in time to get through this semester and go home for a much needed break.